-- Once the appropriate ministry has validated the certificate, the doctoral student will receive a notification inviting him or her to choose, within the time stipulated in the UOC's academic calendar, the place of delivery of his or her official university certificate from among the following: - a.
+- 1. Once the appropriate ministry has validated the certificate, the doctoral student will receive a notification inviting them choose, within the time stipulated in the UOC's academic calendar, the place of delivery of their official university certificate from among the following: - a.
 Any of the centres belonging to the UOC's Regional Network. - b.
 Any of the branches of the appropriate ministry. - c.
 Consular office or consular section of a Spanish embassy abroad.
-If the doctoral student should choose as place of delivery a Spanish consular office abroad, he or she must indicate to the University the exact address of the consular office chosen. - During the period given for notifying the place where it is wished to collect the certificate, the doctoral student may change the place of delivery initially chosen.
+If the doctoral student should choose as place of delivery a Spanish consular office abroad, they must indicate to the university the exact address of the consular office chosen. - 2.
+During the period given for notifying the place where it is wished to collect the certificate, the doctoral student may change the place of delivery initially chosen.
 The doctoral degree certificate will be delivered to the place indicated upon expiry of the above period. - 3.
 By default, the doctoral degree certificate is delivered to the UOC's safekeeping centre. - 4.
-When the certificate is available at the place of delivery chosen, a notification is sent to the doctoral student informing him or her that the certificate is ready for collection. - 5.
-If the place of delivery chosen is one of the centres belonging to the UOC's Regional Network, the doctoral student has a period of one year, counting from the date of the notification, to collect his or her doctoral degree certificate.
-Once this period has expired, the doctoral degree certificate is deposited in the University's safekeeping centre. - 6.
+When the certificate is available at the place of delivery chosen, a notification is sent to the doctoral student informing them that the certificate is ready for collection. - 5.
+If the place of delivery chosen is one of the centres belonging to the UOC's Regional Network, the doctoral student has a period of one year, counting from the date of the notification, to collect their doctoral degree certificate.
+Once this period has expired, the doctoral degree certificate is deposited in the university's safekeeping centre. - 6.
 If the place of delivery chosen is a branch of the appropriate ministry, a consular office or a consular section of a Spanish embassy abroad, this place will be responsible for safekeeping the certificate until it is delivered to the doctoral student. - 7.
 The doctoral degree certificate will be kept for a period of five years, counting from the date of issue, by the centre that the doctoral student has chosen as place of delivery.
-If at the end of this period the student has not collected his or her doctoral degree certificate, the procedure set forth in current legislation on the matter will be followed.
+If at the end of this period the student has not collected their doctoral degree certificate, the procedure set forth in current legislation on the matter will be followed.

-- 8. At the time of collecting the doctoral degree certificate, the doctoral student must identify himself or herself with the same type of currently valid document with which it was issued, and sign both the official certificate and the receipt of delivery.
-If the doctoral degree certificate is collected by an authorized person, this person must identify himself or herself with a currently valid national ID card (DNI) or passport, furnish a certified photocopy of the notarized power of attorney that authorizes him or her to collect the certificate on behalf of its holder, and sign the receipt of delivery. - 9.
-If the doctoral student should decease before delivery of the doctoral degree certificate, the certificate may be collected by his or her closest relatives.
+- 8. At the time of collecting the doctoral degree certificate, the doctoral student must identify themself with the same type of currently valid document with which it was issued, and sign both the official certificate and the receipt of delivery.
+If the doctoral degree certificate is collected by an authorized person, this person must identify themself with a currently valid national ID card (DNI) or passport, furnish a certificate on behalf of its holder, and sign the receipt of delivery. - 9.
+If the doctoral student should decease before delivery of the doctoral degree certificate, the certificate may be collected by their closest relatives.
 In this case, the closest relatives must furnish a certified photocopy of the doctoral student's death certificate, provide proof of their kinship and furnish the provisional supplementary certificate.

-Article 61.
+Article 62.
 Issuing duplicates